ejp-rd-vp/cde-in-box/README.md

 docker-compose up -d
 ```

-If the deployment is successful then you access FAIR Data Point by visiting following URL.
+If the deployment is successful then you can access the FAIR Data Point by visiting the following URL.

 | Service name | Local deployment | Production deployment |
 | --- | --- | --- |
 | FAIR Data Point | [http://localhost:8080](http://localhost:8080) | http://SERVER-IP:8080 |

-In order to add content to FAIR Data Point you need credentials with write access.
+In order to add content to the FAIR Data Point you need credentials with write access.
 Please find the default FAIR Data Point's credentials in the table below.

 | Username| Password |
 | --- | --- |